dvernooy/dvernooy.github.io/_embedded/06-heart_rate.md

 So how did I get such a long polling loop time?
 And, more importantly, since the loop time acts basically as a master timer,how to make it repeatable from loop to loop?
 More on this later.

+For now, here is a little video of everything put together, demonstrating the stand-off detectability of the receiver, and the importance of keeping the transmitter and receiver coils roughly aligned.
+You can see that as I rotate my body with the chest strap relative to the receiver, the signal loses lock.

+{% include video id="I6V4WGxrC0A" provider="youtube" %}

 ### Tricky bits

 There were actually a number of practical issues to deal with to make this thing robust.
 I'll explain how I dealt with them one by one, but it is probably best to start with a timing diagram/sketch.